thomd/mad-pages/ack.md

-    ack --js PATTERN                             # search for pattern in all javascript files ack -l --js PATTERN                          # search for pattern in all javascript files and print filenames only ack -f --js                                  # list all javascript files
+    ack --js PATTERN                             # search for pattern in all javascript files ack -l --js PATTERN                          # search for pattern in all javascript files and print filenames only ack -f --js                                  # list all javascript files ack --ts --notsdef PATTERN                   # search in all typescript files but not in definitions

 ## Ignoring